Does Homeowners Insurance Cover Power Surges?

 Review the settlement offer and negotiate if needed

-Straightforward power surge claims settle in two to four weeks.
-Complex claims involving whole-home rewiring or disputed cause of loss may take 30 to 90 days.
-If the offer is lower than your documented repair costs, request a re-review with your estimates and your electrician's report.
+Most power surge claims settle in two to four weeks.
+Claims involving whole-home rewiring or disputed cause of loss can take 30 to 90 days.
+If the payout is below your documented repair costs, request a re-review with your estimates and electrician's report.

 When to File a Power Surge Claim

-File your power surge claim when three conditions are met: the damage total is well above your deductible, the cause was sudden and accidental (lightning, windstorm, vehicle collision with a pole) and you have documentation of the covered peril.
-A surge that destroyed a $3,000 HVAC unit and $2,000 in electronics is worth filing if your deductible is $1,000.
+File when three conditions are met: the damage total exceeds your deductible by a meaningful margin, the cause was sudden and accidental (lightning, windstorm, a vehicle collision with a pole) and you have documentation of the covered peril.
+A surge that destroys a $3,000 HVAC unit and $2,000 in electronics is worth filing against a $1,000 deductible.

 Hold off on filing when the repair cost barely exceeds your deductible, you can't clearly document a covered peril as the cause, or you've filed a claim within the past three to five years.
 Filing a $600 claim on a $500 deductible nets you $100 but could raise your premium by 10% to 25% annually for the next three to five renewal cycles.
 Paying out of pocket is often cheaper in the long run.